ariksidney/Webleaf/README.md

 ## Guide

-1. run python manage.py db init
-2. python manage.py db migrate
-3. python manage.py db upgrade
+1. python manage.py db upgrade

-This should create the DB and a folder called migrations.
+This should create the DB.

 To start the app: python manage.py runserver

+You should be able to access Webleaf on localhost:5000.